 The conquistadors brought Spanish cuisine with them and perhaps it added a new layer of skill to the preparation and perception of Pre-Columbian food, but I really believe the Spanish got the better end of the deal.
 For those of you who have not been to Spain, I can tell you that it certainly lacks the flavor and creativity of Mexican food.

-As stated above, Mexico has a very diverse geography and as such the six regions of Mexico vary greatly in what you can expect from their food.
+As stated above, Mexico has a very diverse geography.
+The six regions of Mexico vary greatly in what you can expect from their food.
 Of course either coast is going to have plenty of seafood.
-I personally associate the northwest coast with lobster because my family has been visiting Puerto Nuevo in Rosarito since well before I was born.
+I personally associate the northwest coast with lobster.
+My family has been visiting Puerto Nuevo in Rosarito since well before I was born.
 Visiting Cancun I remember seeing plenty of shrimp on the menu.

 It’s important to recognize how many different influences have come into Mexican cooking.
 Aside from the Spanish, other would-be conquerors and immigrants include the French, Irish, Germans, and Portuguese.
 Each of those nations was once in whole or in part dominated by the Romans who trace their roots to the Macedons or were conquered by the Moors… It’s all in there.

 Steak with chipotle, chocolate